renee-wangyu/2016.M3.TQF-ML.HotelReviewSentiment/README.md

 · Chinese text segmentation

 Chinese text segmentation（divide text into words) is an important question of Chinese information processing.

 Using Jieba: https://github.com/fxsjy/jieba
 （please scroll to bottom of the webpage, there are some explainations in English）

-Use dynamic programming to find the most probable combination based on the word frequency: A Hidden Markov Model (HMM)-based model is used with the Viterbi algorithm.
+ A Hidden Markov Model (HMM)-based model is used with the Viterbi algorithm.

 · Stop-word removal